apinf/developer/api-testing.md

 ### Postman configurations

+To run API tests succesfully, you need to set some global and environment variables.
+What are those ?

 ### Use existing tests

 Existing tests are in platform repository https://github.com/apinf/platform/tree/develop/tests/rest-api-tests.
 Each platform API has own set of tests in separate file.